KallistiOS/KallistiOS/utils/dc-chain/doc/cygwin/README.md

 	- `subversion`
 	- `texinfo`

-5. Now we can commit the changes by selecting `Installation` > `Apply Changes`, confirm the opening window by hitting the `Apply` button.
+9. Validate the installation by clicking the `Next` button, the click on the `Terminate` button to exit the installer.
+It should be a good idea to create the shortcuts on the Desktop and/or in the Start Menu.

+10. Move the `setup-${arch}.exe` file in the `${CYGWIN_ROOT}` directory.
+This is important if you want to update your **Cygwin** installation.

-The **Cygwin** base environment is ready, but a patch should be installed before doing anything.
-It's the purpose of the section located below.
+The **Cygwin** base environment is ready.
+It's time to setup the whole environment to build the toolchains.

 ## Preparing the environment installation ##

-1. Open the **Cygwin** Terminal by double-clicking the shortcut on your desktop (or alternatively, double-click on the `${MINGW_ROOT}\msys\1.0\msys.bat` batch file).
+1. Open the **Cygwin Terminal** by double-clicking the shortcut on your Desktop (or alternatively, double-click on the `${CYGWIN_ROOT}\cygwin.bat` batch file).

 2. Enter the following to prepare **KallistiOS**: